openjdk/guide/src/index.md

 To clarify, as soon as you know that there is a fix that needs to go into the stabilization fork but not mainline, you should do the following:

 * File a bug, JDK-yyy, to cover the backout work
-* Link JDK-yyy to JDK-xxx using a "relates to" link
+* [Link]{.jbs-field} JDK-yyy to JDK-xxx using a `relates to` link
-* Set JDK-yyy's Fix Version to the release currently being developed in mainline
+* Set JDK-yyy's [Fix Version/s]{.jbs-field} to the release currently being developed in mainline
 * Add a comment describing the situation
-* Set the priority to be relatively high (e.g., P3)
+* Set the [Priority]{.jbs-field} to be relatively high (e.g., P3)

 Then, you have to wait until the JDK-xxx fix is forward ported to mainline before actually fixing JDK-yyy.
 Making these settings in JDK-yyy will help ensure that it won't be missed.

 There are also examples in JBS where JDK-yyy has been created as a sub-task of JDK-xxx.
-This works, but is not recommended since JDK-yyy stands a higher risk of being missed when it's not of type *Bug* but rather a *sub-task* of an already closed issue.
+This works, but isn't recommended since JDK-yyy stands a higher risk of being missed when it's not of type *Bug* but rather a *sub-task* of an already closed issue.
 Also see [Backing out a change](#backing-out-a-change) for reference.

 ::: {.box}
 [To the top](#){.boxheader}